PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_trafficanalysis.md

 **encoded-commands.example.org**

-When this query is routed to the C2 server, the server sends the actual malicous commands to the host.
+When this query is routed to the C2 server, the server sends the actual malicious commands to the host.

 |Notes|Wireshark filter|
 |:----|:---------------|